softchris/azure-book/azure-functions.md

 All these side things are maybe the concern of more than one app in your echo system so it makes sense to move them out into separate services.
 Then you might realise you only need to call on this services very seldom like when a new user is created or there is an incoming request.
 Your response at that point is maybe to place that incoming message on a Queue, or insert a row in a Database or maybe create a Slack notification.

-What we are saying here is that maybe we don't need to pay for all full AppService and the uptime and responsiveness it gives us, but instead we need a framework that can trigger a function based on a pre defined event and that can then carry out a computation that results in a side effect like calling another service/database/queue/whatever.
+What we are saying here is that maybe we don't need to pay for a full AppService and the uptime and responsiveness it gives us, but instead we need a framework that can trigger a function based on a pre defined event and that can then carry out a computation that results in a side effect like calling another service/database/queue/whatever.

-Now we have come to the sweet spot where Serverless really shines, seldom called services that needs to do something in response to some kind of event happening.
+Now we have come to the sweet spot where Serverless really shines, *seldom called services* that needs to do something in response to some kind of `event` happening.

 In a word

 > Serverless computing helps solve the allocation problem by scaling up or down automatically, and you're only billed when your function is processing work

-## Stateless logic
-Stateless functions are great candidates for serverless compute; function instances are created and destroyed on demand.
-If state is required, it can be stored in an associated storage service.

-## Event driven
-Functions are event driven.

-> This means they run only in response to an event (called a "trigger"), such as receiving an HTTP request, or a message being added to a queue.

-You configure a trigger as part of the function definition.
-This approach simplifies your code by allowing you to declare where the data comes from (trigger/input binding) and where it goes (output binding).

-> You don't need to write code to watch queues, blobs, hubs, etc. You can focus purely on the business logic.

-## Drawbacks

-- **Execution time**, timeout of 5 minutes, This timeout is configurable to a maximum of 10 minutes.
-If your function requires more than 10 minutes to execute, you can host it on a VM.
-Additionally, if your service is initiated through an HTTP request and you expect that value as an HTTP response, the timeout is further restricted to 2.5 minutes, BUT there's also an option called Durable Functions that allows you to orchestrate the executions of multiple functions without any timeout
-- **Execution frequency**, If you expect your function to be executed continuously by multiple clients, it would be prudent to estimate the usage and calculate the cost of using functions accordingly.
-It might be cheaper to host your service on a VM

 ## What is a function app?
 `Functions` are hosted in an execution context called a `function app`